thunklife/thunklife.github.io/_drafts/learn-lambda-with-me-pt1.md

 ```(s s)```.

 ###Bound Variables
-There are two rules that you can use to determine if a variable is considered **bound**
+There are two rules that you can use to determine if a variable is considered _bound_.

 If the expression is a function ```λ<name>.<body>```, then the variable is bound
 if ```<name>``` appears in ```<body>``` or if it is bound in ```body```.
 For example, in